 But failing to obtain diagnosis and treatment is a bad idea for at least three important reasons:

-- You’re not a doctor.
+- You may not know the full extent of your injuries.
 Many of the injuries sustained in an Ontario car accident are initially invisible, like whiplash.
 Even injuries of which you are aware may prove to be worse than you think right after the accident.
 An experienced medical professional can help ensure that all your injuries are properly diagnosed.

 - Time doesn’t heal everything.
 You may think that you need only take some time off from work and rest to get better following an accident.
 In some cases, that may be true—but not all.
 You should let a trained medical professional determine how best to treat your injuries.